cmigz/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-# By: Christian Mignacca
+### By: Christian Mignacca

 # Introduction

 Welcome to my Tic-Tac-Toe game.
 This project is a means of showing the skills developed through just about three weeks of GA's Web Development Immersive Program.

-This project uses a custom built game engine to play the class game Tic-Tac-Toe.
-Using several technologies this game will allow users to play local 1 vs 1 games of Tic-Tac-Toe and login so they can keep track or their games and wins.
+This project uses a custom built game engine to play the classic game Tic-Tac-Toe.
+Using several technologies this game will allow users to play local 1 vs 1 games of Tic-Tac-Toe and login so they can keep track or their games.

 ## Final Submission Link